J0hn-B/raspberry_pi_k3s/readme.md

 - Run the play: ```ansible-playbook k3s_ubuntu_server.yml -i hosts.ini --ask-pass```

-Wait for play to finish and remove the ethernet cable.
+- wait for play to finish and remove the ethernet cable.
 Pi's will reboot and return the Wi-FI IP's (wlan0)

-- update the ip in the hosts.ini file with your Wi-FI IP's
+- update the ip in the hosts.ini file with your Wi-FI IP's and re-run the play *(confirmation only)*

 ## 2) Install K3s in 3 steps